HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Custom elements

 The 2019 edition of the Web Almanac handled this part [a little differently](../2019/markup#custom-elements), discussing several non-standard elements.
 However, we found it valuable to have a closer look at custom elements.
 How did we determine these?
 Roughly by looking at [their definition](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-core-concepts), notably their use of a hyphen.
-Let’s focus on the top elements, in this case elements used on ≥1% of all URLs in the sample:
+Let's focus on the top elements, in this case elements used on ≥1% of all URLs in the sample:

 <figure markdown>
 | Element | Occurrences | Percentage |